-As consideration for the liabilities that may accrue to TRZ arising out of the Loss and Premium Portfolios, GBO holds funds on behalf of TRZ (the "Deposit"), the value upon inception of the whole account retrocession being €76 million, calculated as the expected present value of cash flows relating to the Loss and Premium Portfolios after the deduction of a 1% Overriding Commission, and plus a risk margin.
+As consideration for the liabilities that may accrue to TRZ arising out of the Loss and Premium Portfolios, GBO holds funds totalling €74million (the "Deposit") on behalf of TRZ.
+The Deposit was calculated on inception as the expected present value of projected cash flows relating to the Loss and Premium Portfolios after deducting a 1% Overriding Commission plus a risk margin.